VISER-LDEO-CGUI/PolXR/README.md

 | Sidebar "Pin" | Saves scene information to .txt file |
 | Minimap | If teleport mode is enabled, teleports the user to that location in the scene |

-Here's a list of interactions available with the line menu.
+Here is a list of interactions available with the line menu.
 All of these interactions can be used with the Oculus Controller trigger buttons:
 | Line Menu Interaction Title | Description |
 | :-----------: | ----------- |
 | Vertical Exaggeration | Vertically stretches or shrinks the radar image (the exaggeration is dynamic and can be repeated limitlessly) |